How to Design Effective In-Store Visual Marketing

 The 4C's are Tried and True

-The Four C's, the critical factors in selling more merchandise at a retail supermarket or specialty store:
+The Four C's are the critical factors in selling more merchandise at a retail supermarket or specialty store.
+The Four C's are:

 - Command Attention